Postnatal depression and perinatal mental health

 You can always talk to your doctor about your mental health.
 They can discuss your options for treatment and support, refer you to services and prescribe medication.

-See our page on talking to your doctor if you are worried about having this conversation.
+See our page on talking to your doctor if you're worried about discussing your mental health.

 Antenatal care

-You are likely to be in contact with several different health professionals while you are pregnant.
-At some point, they should ask you about your mental health and how you're feeling during pregnancy.
+You're likely to be in contact with several health professionals while you're pregnant.
+They should ask you about your mental health and how you're feeling during pregnancy.
 If they don't ask, you can always bring up any concerns you have.

 The NHS website has information about the health professionals who may support you during pregnancy.
-You can also visit the NHS's Start4Life website for information about pregnancy and becoming a new parent.
+The NHS's Start4Life website also has information about pregnancy and becoming a new parent.

 Your health visitor

 Your health visitor can offer support for looking after your baby and managing your mental health.
-You can also talk to them about anything you're worried about, or any difficult feelings or thoughts you're having.
+You can also talk to them about anything you're worried about.
+This includes any difficult feelings or thoughts you have.

 Perinatal mental health services

-Unfortunately these services aren't available in all parts of the country, and accessing them can be difficult.
-You can contact Mind's Infoline for information about perinatal mental health services available in your area.
+Unfortunately these services aren't available in all areas of England and Wales.
+They can be difficult to access, or there may be long waiting times.
+You can speak to your GP or midwife for more information about services in your area.

 Community mental health teams (CMHTs) and crisis teams